Chatham Township, New Jersey: Formation

 The municipality that is now Florham Park was originally part of Hanover Township, before being included in the township formed in 1806 as Chatham Township.
 When it seceded from Chatham Township, it incorporated as a borough as Florham Park on March 20, 1899.

 The boundaries of Chatham Township have remained unchanged since 1899.

 Post-World War II suburban development ensued in the 1950s when farm lands, greenhouses, and flower nurseries began to be sold off.
 Families moved out to this rural suburban area as ownership of automobiles increased dramatically.

 The township experienced even more extensive residential development, starting with the 1960s and 1970s, when rezoning enabled residential development of the open spaces and several farms and woodlands were sold off to developers.
 For several generations, the largest, the Schwartz Farm had produced dairy products that were sold in local stores and schools and that were delivered to homes on scheduled routes.
 Former rose farms became two major shopping centers near the corner of Shunpike Road and Southern Boulevard.
 The corner was known as Hickory Tree, named for a hickory tree planted during President Madison's term.

 Heyl Roses in Green Village was the last and oldest commercial rose and cut flower grower in New Jersey, until its closure in 1999.

+After successfully crossing the Delaware River and subsequent battles in Trenton and Princeton, General Washington marched to Morristown and established his headquarters in Arnold's Tavern on the Morristown Green for the Continental Army’s first winter encampment.
+Most of the army was sent a few miles southeast to the Lowantica Valley (modern spelling Loantaka) in Chatham Township, at a site located north of Loantaka Brook, East of Tredwell Avenue and West of Giralda Farms.
+In 2016, the Morris County Park Commission and the Chatham Township Historical Society began working together to reclaim the area and create trails and apply for grants for informational signage.